ClashKingInc/ClashKingBot/CONTRIBUTING.md

-# Contributing to ClashKingBot
+# Contributing to ClashKing

 We appreciate your interest in contributing to ClashKingBot!
-By participating in this project, you help us improve and expand its capabilities.
-To ensure a smooth collaboration, please follow these guidelines.
+Your involvement helps us improve and expand its capabilities.
+Please follow these guidelines for a smooth collaboration.

+---

 ## How Can You Contribute?

-- **Reporting Bugs:** If you encounter any issues, please [open an issue](https://github.com/ClashKingInc/ClashKingBot/issues) with detailed information.
+- **Reporting Bugs:** If you encounter issues, please [open an issue](https://github.com/ClashKingInc/ClashKingBot/issues) with detailed information.
-- **Suggesting Enhancements:** We welcome ideas to improve the bot.
-Share your suggestions by [opening an issue](https://github.com/ClashKingInc/ClashKingBot/issues).
+- **Suggesting Enhancements:** Share your ideas for improvement by [opening an issue](https://github.com/ClashKingInc/ClashKingBot/issues).
-- **Submitting Pull Requests:** If you'd like to contribute code, please fork the repository and create a pull request with your changes.
+- **Submitting Pull Requests:** To contribute code, fork the repository, make your changes, and create a pull request.

+---

 ## Development Setup